NeverwinterMoon/everypay-test-vue/README.md

 There is one test, `QuizView.spec.js`, it's more of a E2E test, as it tests the whole flow of the quiz, checking answering correctly and incorrectly, getting to the end and checking the results.

+The test is only slightly adjusted after implementing the deliverable 2, not covering timer running out and using hints, as this would already take more time to implement.

+## Deliverable 2

+Things implemented in scope of that:

+- Life system
+- Question weights
+- Hint feature

+## Bonus

+- Animations.
+Only for the list of answers when they are appearing.
+- Timer.
+Automatically fail if there is no answer within 5 seconds.